prebid/prebid.github.io/prebid-mobile/pbm-api/android/android-sdk-integration-gam-original-api.md

 }
 ```

-#### Step 1: Create a VideoAdUnit
+#### Step 1: Create a BannerAdUnit with the video ad type
 {:.no_toc}

-Initialize the `VideoAdUnit` with the following properties:
+Initialize the `BannerAdUnit` with the following properties:

 - `configId` - an ID of the Stored Impression on the Prebid Server
 - `adSize` - the size of the ad unit which will be used in the bid request.
+- `adUnitFormats` - `AdUnitFormat.VIDEO` for a video ad

 #### Step 2: Configure video parameters
 {:.no_toc}

-Using the `VideoParameters` you can customize the bid request for a VideoAdUnit.
+Using the `VideoParameters` you can customize the bid request for a `BannerAdUnit`.

 #### placement
 {:.no_toc}